Sometimes depression doesn't get better, even with treatment. Explore what you can do about it.By Mayo Clinic Staff

 - Give your current medications more time.
 Antidepressants and other medications for depression typically take four to eight weeks to become fully effective and for side effects to ease up.
 For some people, it takes even longer.

-- Increase your dose.
+- Increase your dose, if indicated.
 Because people respond to medications differently, you may benefit from a higher dose of medication than is usually prescribed.
-Ask your doctor whether this is an option for you — don't change your dose on your own.
+Ask your doctor whether this is an option for you — don't change your dose on your own as several factors are involved in determining the proper dose.

 - Switch antidepressants.
 For a number of people, the first antidepressant tried isn't effective.
 You may need to try several before you find one that works for you.